cryptopunksnotdead/awesome-cryptopunks-bubble/README.md

 See [Inside the Wrapped CryptoPunks (WPUNKS) Blockchain Contract / Service »](https://github.com/cryptopunksnotdead/contracts/tree/master/wrapped)

-### CryptoPunk, the Shell Version
+### Punk, the Shell Version

-The cryptopunk command line tool lets you mint your own 24×24 pixel punk images off chain from the True Official Genuine CryptoPunks™ sha256-verified original 10 000 unique character collection (in your shell terminal); incl.
+The (crypto) punk command line tool lets you mint your own 24×24 pixel punk images off chain from the True Official Genuine Matt & John's® punk sha256-verified original 10 000 unique character collection (in your shell terminal); incl.
 2x/4x/8x zoom for bigger sizes

 To use the `punk` (or `cryptopunk`) command line tool.
 Try: